tezos/tezos-mirror/docs/developer/proposal_testing.rst

 the node using the context imported from the snapshot file.
 Since importing a snapshot file is very time consuming, we will leave the original folder unchanged, and every time we want to run the test, we will copy its contents to a fresh test folder.
-In our example, we can do this by taking advantage of a environment variable ``test-directory`` and the tool ``mktemp`` as follows::
+In our example, we can do this by taking advantage of an environment variable ``test-directory`` and the tool ``mktemp`` as follows::

   $ test_directory=$(mktemp -d -t "tezos-node-mainnet_2020-07-14_12 00-XXXX") && cp -r "/tmp/tezos-node-mainnet_2020-07-14_12 00/." "$test_directory"